Mold Remediation & Mold Consulting

-If you find mold growing, it means that there is a moisture problem that has was not fixed.
+If you find mold growing, there is a moisture problem that has been not fixed.
 Many real estate transactions find mold growing, which many buyers view as property neglect.

 What are the steps involved with remediating (cleaning up) mold?

 Mold growth can be found on any surface providing the right amount of moisture and oxygen.
-There are molds which are specific to certain building materials including drywall, fiberboard tiles, wood, flooring materials and cement block.
-Mold growth can be a concern particularly where the person exposed is more systemically susceptible or has a suppressed immune system.
+There are molds that are specific to certain building materials including drywall, fiberboard tiles, wood, flooring materials, and cement block.
+Mold growth can be a concern, particularly where the person exposed is more systemically susceptible or has a suppressed immune system.

 Why is mold a concern?

-Multiple international health organizations acknowledge that mold is an indoor air contaminate.
-Mold when growing (visible) generates spores as one mold spore can range in size from between 3 to 40 microns, a human hair is 100 to 150 microns.
+Multiple international health organizations acknowledge that mold is indoor air contamination.
+Mold when growing (visible) generates spores as one mold spore can range in size from between 3 to 40 microns, and a human hair is 100 to 150 microns.
 A square inch of visible mold can contain thousands of spores.

 When inhaled mold spores create health issues.
-Mold also generates mycotoxins as well as MVOC’s (Microbial Volatile Organic Compounds) producing chemicals such as benzyl cyanide.
-Both mycotoxins as well as MVOC’s produce toxic metabolites than can be toxic to lung cells and may cause upper respiratory tract issues.
+Mold also generates mycotoxins as well as MVOCs (Microbial Volatile Organic Compounds) producing chemicals such as benzyl cyanide.
+Both mycotoxins, as well as MVOCs, produce toxic metabolites that can be toxic to lung cells and may cause upper respiratory tract issues.

 What to do when you find mold?

-At Curren we perform both mold assessments and mold remediation so we get to see projects from start to finish.
-Years of hands on work experience gives us a keen eye toward finding and fixing problem areas that cause mold problems.
+At Curren, we perform both mold assessments and mold remediation so we get to see projects from start to finish.
+Years of hands-on work experience gives us a keen eye for finding and fixing problem areas that cause mold problems.
 If you don't correct the moisture issue, the mold can return.
 Be wary of firms that want to remediate the mold without identifying the cause.